Hayden Quinn

 Hayden Quinn is an Australian cook, surfer, lifeguard, marine biologist, food writer and TV personality.

 Career

 Quinn has published a number of cookbooks, served as a judge on a reality TV cooking show, hosted his own cooking and travel shows, and started several businesses.

 MasterChef Australia

 Quinn first came to national attention during his participation in MasterChef Australia.
 He appeared on Series 3 in 2011 where he finished sixth.
-He then appeared on MasterChef Australia All-Stars in 2012, where he was elimiated in the 10th round.
+He then appeared on MasterChef Australia All-Stars in 2012, where he was eliminated in the 10th round.
 He appeared again in MasterChef Australia: Back to Win in 2020, where he was eliminated in the fifth week.

 Taste of Australia

 Since 2020, Quinn has presented, written and executive produced eight seasons of Taste of Australia with Hayden Quinn, which is produced by Boomtown Pictures.
 During each episode, Quinn visits local and native growers, farmers, food producers, fishers, wineries, artisans and small food companies, including indigenous Australians, often mucking-in, and cooks a dish outdoors using local food, usually on a portable Weber barbecue.
 The series tells "a story of where our food comes from here in Australia."
 The series has visited communities all over Australia.
 He plans to do 10 seasons of Taste of Australia.
 Some of the later episodes refer to Our Cow, a direct-to-consumer meat subscription company.